Zarina Zabrisky: Journalism

-Zabrisky is currently based in Odesa, Ukraine.
+Zabrisky is currently based in Kherson, Ukraine.
 From the beginning of the 2022 full-scale Russian invasion of Ukraine, Zabrisky has been published in The Paris Review and various other publications.
 She has been reporting on the war in Ukraine for Euromaidan Press, Byline Times and Community Alliance.

 Zabrisky co-produced and was in the cast of the documentary Under Deadly Skies: Ukraine's Eastern Front (Byline TV), 2023.

 Zabrisky published the first story about the human safari in Kherson the 29th of July 2024 and reported several times about it for Euromaidan Press in August 2024, when she was the first to write the term human safari.

 She was interviewed by TVP World in August and October 2024, as well as in January 2025 about the situation in Kherson.